gyroradius

 particle

-.Z (real number, keyword-only, optional) – The charge number associated with
+.Z (real number, keyword-only, optional) – The charge number, if not provided in

 particle